 Other membership levels:

-- There are many other zoo membership levels depending on the size of your family and whether you want to include other caregivers.
+- There are many other zoo membership levels depending on the size of your family and whether you want to include other caregivers or frequent guests.